tomduck/pandoc-fignos/README.md

 Note that any use of `--filter pandoc-citeproc` or `--bibliography=FILE` should come *after* the pandoc-fignos filter call.

-Pandoc-fignos may be customized by setting metadata variables in either the [metadata block] or on the command line (using `-M KEY=VAL`).
+Pandoc-fignos may be customized by setting variables in the [metadata block] or on the command line (using `-M KEY=VAL`).
 The following variables are supported:

-  * `figure-name` - Set this to change "Figure" at the beginning of a caption to something new (e.g., "Fig." or "图").
+  * `figure-name` - Changes "Figure" at the beginning of a caption to a new word (e.g., "Fig." or "图").

 [metadata block]: http://pandoc.org/README.html#extension-yaml_metadata_block